rdsea/bigdataplatforms/tutorials/streamingwithflink/README.md

 >Hint: You can also use the web UI to submit a job to a Session cluster.
 Alternatively, use Flink CLI on the host if it is setup:

+If you run flink server on another machine like a cloud can add a parameter with "-m"
 ```bash
 #flink run -d -m ${FLINK_JOBMANAGER_URL} /job.jar [jar_arguments]
 bin/flink run examples/streaming/WordCount.jar